Pharmaceutical Executive John Kapoor Sentenced To 66 Months In Prison In Opioid Trial

 While these seven Insys executives have been in court and awaiting sentencing, the company entered into an agreement with the government to settle criminal and civil investigations.
 Insys agreed to pay $225 million and admitted to the kickback scheme.
 Shortly after the agreement was announced, the company filed for bankruptcy.

-Bailey said between the prison sentences and the company's financial woes, "there's no question that this was a cautionary tale to all executives."
+Bailey said that between the prison sentences and the company's financial woes, "there's no question that this was a cautionary tale to all executives."

-Ameet Sarpatwari, a physician and the assistant director of Harvard University's Program On Regulation, Therapeutics, And Law, thinks this trial will have a chilling effect on the pharmaceutical industry.
+Ameet Sarpatwari, a physician and the assistant director of Harvard University's Program on Regulation, Therapeutics, and Law, thinks this trial will have a chilling effect on the pharmaceutical industry.

 "It's an important warning to other pharmaceutical manufacturers and executives who may be considering pushing their products through aggressive, and possibly legally dubious, marketing schemes," said Sarpatwari.
 "The consequences for such actions may not simply be fines — which has historically simply been the cost of doing business — but possibly jail time."

-Note: An earlier version of this story misspelled Alec Burlakoff's last name as Burkaloff on first mention.